greystate/Greystate-XSLT-Helpers/README.md

 readable, while offering a level of indirection for tasks that could require changes in the low-level implementation, when moved from one system to another.

+## Installation

+An installable package is in the works but for now, you should grab the files in the `dist` folder and put them in the `xslt` folder of your Umbraco installation.

 ## Basic usage

 Using these helpers usually just require the same 2 steps:

-1. Include the file(s) in your main XSLT file
+1. Include the file(s) in your main XSLT file using the include instruction, e.g.:

+	`<xsl:include href="_HelperFile.xslt" />`

 2. Perform one of the following actions
 	* Applying templates in a specific mode
 	* Calling a named template

 ## Helpers

-An installable package is in the works but for now, you should grab the files in the `dist` folder and put them in the `xslt` folder of your Umbraco installation.

 Each helper has its own README but here&#8217;s a quick rundown: